Top Scams to Watch Out For

 Key Takeaways

-• Cybercriminals use sophisticated tactics to impersonate trusted or legitimate sources via email, phone call and text.
+• Cybercriminals use sophisticated tactics to impersonate trusted sources and create a false sense of urgency.

-• Even if you receive a call from a number you recognize, never provide the caller with personal data.
-Instead, hang up and call back using a known, trusted phone number.
+• Even if you receive a call from a number you recognize, don’t provide the caller with sensitive personal data.
+Instead, hang up and call back using a verified phone number.

-Cybercriminal activity continues to evolve as fraudsters develop more sophisticated tactics to trick victims and execute crimes such as identity theft, consumer fraud and financial abuse.
+Cybercriminal activity continues to evolve as fraudsters develop more sophisticated tactics to trick unsuspecting individuals.

-Many of the latest scams revolve around social engineering—using a false pretense to convince individuals to share personal information.
-The information may seem rather innocuous, and a victim might think there’s no harm in sharing it.
-But it could be deviously deployed later to initiate an attack.
+Many of the latest scams utilize social engineering or the use of false pretenses to try and convince victims to share personal information.
+The initial request may seem innocuous, but the information you give up could be deviously deployed later to initiate an attack against you.

 1. 1